AashishSaini16/Implementation-of-ANN-Classification/README.md

   - Output layer with a sigmoid activation function for binary classification.
 - Regularization techniques like early stopping were used to prevent overfitting.

-### Deployment:
-- **Streamlit Application**:
-  - Interactive inputs for customer details such as `Geography`, `Gender`, `Age`, etc.
-  - Real-time prediction of churn probability.
-  - Outputs a customer churn likelihood with recommendations.

----

 ## Technologies Used:
 - **Python**: Programming language for implementation.
 - **TensorFlow/Keras**: Neural network model development.